emdelsa/ShinyApp1/README.md

 ## README
-## Course: Developing Data Products
+## Course Project: Developing Data Products
-Course Project
 This repository contains the code for the shiny app